yu-ming-chen/tp/docs/DeveloperGuide.md

 list all existing budgets within NUSave.
 6. The `ListBudgetCommand` then returns a `CommandResult` indicating the successful listing of all budgets.

-With the above sequence, all budgets will be listed by the user in his NUSave application, and it will be reflected on the user interface.
+With the above sequence, all budgets will be listed by the user in his NUSave application and it will be reflected on the user interface.

-##### 4.3.5.2 Find Budget
+##### 4.3.5.2 Find budget
 (Contributed by Chin Hui)

 The following sequence diagram shows the interactions between the `Logic` and `Model` components of NUSave,